michaelzhhchen/final_proj_submission_372/SETUP.md

 The fine-tuned Longformer weights are **not** committed to the repo (file is too large for git).

+Instead, visit https://drive.google.com/file/d/1m8bEOQxLDIqstEghb1YkGB_U84-8av-g/view?usp=sharing and download the weights file here.

 Place the weights file at:

 ```
 models/longformer_triple_best.pt
 ```

-If you need to retrain from scratch, run the training notebook (see below).
+If you need to retrain from scratch, run the training notebook (see below) and move the weights to the same file location described above.

 ---